jhashivam/sql/sql-practical/Week_02/README.md

 | DAVISHE010 | ENG101     |  40           | Fall 2023 |
 | RILEYPH002 | ENG101     |  40           | Fall 2023 |

-This table shows that two students have signed up for COMPSCI101, and three have signed up for ENG101.
+> This table shows that two students have signed up for `COMPSCI101`, and three have signed up for `ENG101`.
 But where are the details about each student and class?
-In this example, these details are stored in separate tables called students and classes, and those tables relate to this one.
+In this example, these details are stored in separate tables called `students` and `classes`, and those tables relate to this one.
 This is where the power of a relational database begins to show itself.

-The first several rows of the students table include the following:
+The first several rows of the `students` table include the following:

 | student_id | first_name | last_name | dob |
 | ---------- | ---------- | --------- | ---------- |